riccardodamiani/GameBoy-Emulator/readme.md

 # Gameboy Emulator
 Open-source Gameboy emulator written in C++.
 It uses SDL2 for graphics and SDL Mixer for audio.
-In the current state a lot of the most common games run without major issues, however note that the project is still very much a work in progress and, for now, supports only DMG games.
+In the current state most games run without major issues, however note that the project is still very much a work in progress and, for now, supports only DMG roms.
 The code is written for Windows, however Windows API are only used for console stuff so it should be easily portable to other platforms as well.